Strike by German airport security staff causes travel chaos

-Flights across Germany are facing disruption after security staff at eight airports went on strike over pay.
+A strike by security staff at eight German airports on Tuesday is causing travel chaos for tens of thousands of travelers.

-The ver.di union on Tuesday called on staff at airports including Frankfurt, Hamburg, Hannover and Bremen to walk off the job between 2 a.m. and 8 p.m. local time (0100 and 1900 GMT).
+The ver.di union called on staff at airports including Frankfurt, Hamburg, Hannover and Bremen to walk off the job between 2 a.m. and 8 p.m. local time (0100 and 1900 GMT).

 Digital Access For Only $0.99